Starting October 1

 Keep Iowa Beautiful - Byers Environmental Scholarship (Due February 12, 2021) Keep Iowa Beautiful (KIB) is awarding three $1,000 scholarships to Iowa high school seniors who are enrolling in an Iowa college or university.
 FOR YOUR ESSAY, CLEARLY EXPLAIN: 1) Why you are applying for this scholarship 2) How you plan to use it in your college study 3) How you have developed these goals through high school 4) What you have done, are doing and plan to do for community enhancement and/or the environment – identify any Keep Iowa Beautiful programs you might have been involved with.

-Keosauqua Health Care Center Laptop You must be planning to enter a healthcare or human service related field.
-You must write why you are applying for the scholarship and your goal for the future.
-Why you should be chosen for the scholarship in 1500 words or less.
-Must currently be a Senior and graduating this present year.
+Keosauqua Health Care Center Laptop (Due April 30, 2021) Rules for Eligibility: You must be planning to enter a Healthcare OR Human Service-related field.
+You must write why you are applying for the scholarship, your goal for the future, and why you should be chosen for the scholarship in 1500 words or less.
+Please fill out three of the attached references and return with this packet.
+Must currently be a senior or graduate this present year.